dynamsoft-docs/capture-vision-docs-server/programming/cplusplus/api-reference/core/basic-structures/image-data.md

 ### GetWidth

-It is used to get the width of the image.
+Gets the width of the image.

 ```cpp
 int GetWidth() const